 Why is API security important?

-Therefore, securing API is of immense importance.
+Therefore, securing the API is of immense importance.

-Speaking of which, let’s look at two types of API architectural styles and what are the differences between them.
+Speaking of which, let’s look at two types of API architectural styles and what the differences are between them.

-REST API Security vs SOAP Security
+REST API Security vs. SOAP Security

 Well, these are SOAP and REST.